 Managing Maintenance

 The Maintenance page helps you track service schedules for your vehicles.
-You can set up maintenance reminders based on distance traveled (kilometers) or engine hours, ensuring vehicles are serviced on time.
+You can set up maintenance reminders based on various metrics including distance traveled, engine hours, fuel consumption, and many other vehicle parameters.

 Viewing Maintenance Records